Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 2. TurboSke Ski Helmet

-TurboSke Ski helmet is also available in a limited range of colors, unlike the Retrospec Traverse H1, which is available in a wide range of colors.
+The TurboSke Ski helmet is available in a limited selection of colors, particularly when compared to the Retrospec Traverse H1, which offers a wider range of colors.

 CERTIFICATION: USA ASTM F-2040

-5. Audio compatible.
-The headpiece earpad comes with a built-in audio storage slot that is compatible with all aftermarket headpiece audio systems
+5. Audio Compatibility: The earpads are equipped with a built-in slot for audio devices, making them compatible with all aftermarket audio systems.

 Pros: